 What are the Worst Drum Set Brands to Avoid?

-Mendini, Pulse, Griffin, Stagg, Pyle, CB Drums, and Millennium are notable drum set brands to avoid.
+Mendini, Pulse, Griffin, Stagg, Pyle, and CB drums are notable drum set brands to avoid.
 They manufacture low-quality drum sets with inferior sounds and lack refinement across all areas of design and construction.

 These are examples of some of the main low-quality and low-cost drum brands that appeal to inexperienced drummers and parents of children wanting to learn how to play the drums.

 When you risk buying an extremely cheap drum set online, the chances are it’ll break before you know it, and I can guarantee the sounds will be incredibly low-quality.

 These companies aren’t popular, and their brands have no longevity as they cannot build a strong reputation as their products are such poor-quality.

 New drum sets appear all the time on Amazon from unknown manufacturers online.
 Mendini is one of the latest and seems to generate many Amazon sales, but these are certainly not authentic musical instruments by any means.
 These drums are built with shortcut manufacturing methods and extremely low-quality components and are therefore to be avoided at all costs.

 I haven’t stumbled across a Pulse drum set for many years, and for a good reason.
 Pulse drums and hardware are cheap, poorly built, and inexpensive drums that are suitable for young beginners and certainly not for anyone else.
 I remember once using a Pulse hi-hat stand at a gig that literally broke while I was performing.

 Griffin is another cheap drum brand famously selling 14-inch snare drums on Amazon for under 30 bucks.
 These snare drums are somewhat better than Mendini, but this is another drum brand you’ll wait to avoid if you want something to produce musical sounds and hold up to actual playing.